By Diane Burroughs

-Parrots are beautiful pets, but you must know that they are actually wild at heart, so proper parrot husbandry is crucial.
-They have a variety of instinctual behaviors, which are crucial for survival in their natural habitats.
-Unfortunately, many of these behaviors are difficult for uninformed people to live with.
-The sad truth, though, is that a parrot that isn’t allowed to engage in natural parrot behaviors will become highly stressed both physically and emotionally.
+Parrots are beautiful pets, but you should know they’re actually wild animals at heart, so proper care of parrots is key.
+They have a wide variety of unique needs that are vital to their survival in their natural habitats.
+Sadly, many of these needs are difficult to grasp by the uninformed person, though.
+The sad truth is though, if a parrot is not allowed to engage in normal parrot behaviors it will experience severe stress, both physically and emotionally..

 You’ve taken on a big challenge by adopting a parrot as a pet!
 With proper parrot husbandry practices, it will turn into a long-lived, wonderful companion.
 Here is what you need to know about parrot husbandry, in a nutshell.

-Your parrot needs a suitable environment that allows it to mimic the behavior of its own species in the wild, as much a possible.
-This is fundamental to your pet’s well being.
+Your parrot needs a suitable environment that allows it to mimic the behavior of its own species in the wild, as much as possible.
+This is fundamental to your pet’s well-being.
 A captive parrot that is able to engage in natural instincts and behaviors has a much better quality of life.
-Please know that the more researchers uncover regarding species specific needs, the more that we'll know about parrot husbandry.
+Please know that the more researchers uncover species-specific needs, the more that we'll know about parrot husbandry.

 Exercise: Parrots are energetic creatures that need plenty of exercise.
 You can accomplish this with as large of cage as you can afford, taking into account bar spacing.
 Allow for plenty of out of cage time.
 Some people find it helpful to set up a bird room with a play stand next to the cage, allowing the bird tom come out and play at will.
 Parrots love to climb and horizontal cage bars allow for this favorite activity.
 Never the less, parrots often use their beak as a “third hand” and can climb up almost anything that they can get their feet around.
 The most enriching form of exercise for a parrot is flying.
 I urge you to consider flight training from a professional.
 A bird harness will allow you to get your bird out while preventing a fly away.
 Taking your bird outside in nice weather also allows your bird to receive the benefits of natural sunlight.
 When you can’t offer your bird natural sunlight, consider a full spectrum light for Vitamin D3 exposure.